AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/general.md

 >
 >Adobe Technical Architects use these best practices as a reference during engagements involving development.

 These best practices have been developed based on years of experience developing and delivering Commerce projects.
-Adobe recommends that technical initiatives follow these best practices and that existing processes and code be improved to align with them.
+Adobe recommends that technical initiatives follow these best practices and that you improve existing processes and code to align with them.

 ## Text conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this topic are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this topic are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 ## Process